awsdocs/aws-deeplens-user-guide/doc_source/deeplens-compile-model-with-neo.md

 --region us-west-2
 ```

- In addition to AWS CLI, you can also use the Amazon SageMaker console or the Amazon SageMaker SDK to create and run the compilation job\.
-To learn more, see use [the Amazon SageMaker console](https://docs.aws.amazon.com/sagemaker/latest/dg/neo-job-compilation-console.html) and [Amazon SageMaker SDK](https://docs.aws.amazon.com/sagemaker/latest/dg/neo-job-compilation-sagemaker-sdk.html) to compile a trained model\.
+ In addition to AWS CLI, you can also use the SageMaker console or the SageMaker SDK to create and run the compilation job\.
+To learn more, see use [the SageMaker console](https://docs.aws.amazon.com/sagemaker/latest/dg/neo-job-compilation-console.html) and [SageMaker SDK](https://docs.aws.amazon.com/sagemaker/latest/dg/neo-job-compilation-sagemaker-sdk.html) to compile a trained model\.

 ## Import a Compiled Model into the AWS DeepLens Console<a name="deeplens-import-compiled-model-into-console"></a>